iamnachoj/iamnachoj/README.md

 🌱 I’m programming both client and server side, using React and the MERN stack to build quality user interfaces.

-💞️ I’m looking to collaborate on any interesting project that can lead to the growth of an existing product/service.
+💞️ I always look out to collaborate on any interesting project that can lead to the growth of an existing product/service.

 😎 I love coding, astronomy, travelling, trying new beers and DJing